 Choose small pasta shapes

-These one pot pasta recipes work well with a variety of pasta shapes including:
+These pasta recipes work well with a variety of pasta shapes including:

 - bow tie